-Regal Heights participated in NYC Queens Community Board 3’s Community Gift Giving Project. ... more
+Regal Heights partnered with NYC Queens Community Board 3 for the annual Gift Giving drive. ... more

-Regal Heights had a busy summer participating in NYC Queens Community Board 3's annual Leon Von Holden Health Expo and hosting its own community health fair. ... more
+Regal Heights Rehabilitation and Health Care Center was a proud partner of NYC Queens Community Board 3’s annual Leon Von Holden Health Fair. ... more

 Mr. Raymond Hoeppner turns 100 on April 15. ... more

 View our excerpts from the Queens Courier and El Correo. ... more

 Estela Divino is one of the honorees of the 2012 Rose Kryzak Senior Leadership Awards. ... more